 I’ve talked a lot about water temps, but what is good and what is bad for trout?

-According to experienced trout fishing guides, trout are most active when water temperatures are between 56 and 67 degrees Fahrenheit especially when those temperatures are stable and not going up or down very fast.
+According to experienced trout fishing guides, trout are most active when water temperatures are between 56 and 67 degrees Fahrenheit especially when those temperatures are stable and not going up or down very fast, and I agree.

-To make sure the water temperature is optimal for trout fishing, you should use a reliable stream thermometer.
+To make sure the water temperature is optimal for trout fishing, I use a reliable stream thermometer.

 As a result, the water temperature in the river can be 60 degrees Fahrenheit just before sunrise, increase to 66 degrees later in the morning, and finally reach its maximum of 70 to even 75 degrees during the midday.
 By dusk, it can be back down to 65 and fishing well again.